seaniredell/DSCI-510-Homework-1/README.md

 - iso8601 must be installed

 Data Extraction Considerations:
-- During data extraction using requests and BeautifulSoup to scrape datasets from World Population Review, I encountered issues with webpage structure changes.
-For example, a newly added table on one of the websites initially caused my original code to fail.
-I revised and tested the script to ensure that it was functional at the time of submission (March 14).
-However, if the webpage layout changes in the future, additional modifications to the scraping script may be necessary.
+- During data extraction with requests and BeautifulSoup from World Population Review (MIME Type Message/HTTP), issues arose due to webpage structure changes.
+For example, a newly added table initially caused the original code to fail.
+The script was revised and tested to ensure functionality at the time of submission (March 14).
+However, if the webpage layout changes in the future, further modifications to the scraping script may be required.